-For the first time in modern U.S. history, leaders have to manage an incredible four generations:
+For the first time in modern U.S. history, leaders like you have to manage an incredible four generations:

-And, if you include Traditionalists (or The Silent Generation), there aren’t four, but five generations currently active in the workplace.
-Today, Millennials have overtaken Baby boomers as the new largest group (source: Harvard Business Review):
+And, if you include Traditionalists (or The Silent Generation), there aren't four, but five generations currently active in the workplace (though it's rare for many to work in their 70s).

 Every generation has defining experiences that have helped shape its values.
-For example, Generation Xers grew up at the peak of the Cold War while Generation Z has never known life without a computer, nor the internet.
-For that reason, and many more, it’s important to consider how those differences affect the way you manage each generation.
+For example, Generation Xers grew up at the peak of the Cold War, while Generation Z has never known life without a computer, nor the internet.
+For these reasons, and many more, it's important to consider how those differences affect the way you manage each generation.

 It's often assumed that the differences between generations are dramatic.

 However, according to Universum Global's Generations series study, we're more alike than we are different: